 Sweaters Only (No Jackets)

 Don’t bother bringing a jacket that can’t be folded up, but definitely bring a sweater.
+For pairing with dresses, I love the Nic + Zoe Book Club Open Cardigan.
 The air-conditioning is horrendous.
 It’s turned up too high, so you’re freezing when you go from the outside heat to the chilly indoors.
 Also, the temperature drops quite a bit during the surprise rain showers.
 Once you exit a cold restaurant and/or the rain stops, you want to be able to store the sweater in your bag so you can get back to sweating.